unovue/radix-vue/docs/content/components/context-menu.md

       name: 'forceMount',
       type: 'boolean',
       description: `
         Used to force mounting when more control is needed.
-Useful when controlling animation with vue animation libraries.
+Useful when controlling animation with Vue.js animation libraries.
 If used on this part, it will be inherited by <Code>ContextMenu.Content</Code> and <Code>ContextMenu.SubContent</Code> respectively.
       `,
     },
     {